superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design Final/Conceptual Design.md

 Wireless connection between drone and client computer.

 #### **Specifications**
-This system shall display data from the signal processing subsystem onto a laptop screen.
+This subsystem shall display data from the signal processing subsystem onto a laptop screen.
-This system shall use the wireless capability of the programmable drone.
+This subsystem shall use the wireless capability of the programmable drone.
-This system shall run a program on a laptop that will allow the laptop to connect to the drone.
+This subsystem shall run a program on a laptop that will allow the laptop to connect to the drone.
+This subsystem shall display triage results and vitals wirelessly.

 #### **Description**
 This subsystem will utilize the programmable nature of the drone to connect to a laptop and display heart rate and breathing rate information onto the screen.
 This subsystem will need to write a program on the laptop in order to connect to the drone as well.
 This program should be portable between computer to computer.